hapax/hapax.github.io/assets/chandra.md

 ---

-**Exercise 2.** Let's calculate some simple properties of our Fermi gas on the circle.
+**Exercise 2.** Let's calculate some simple properties of the Fermi gas on the circle.

 <span style="padding-left: 20px; display:block">